 Question 5: What are the positive effects of B2B Telemarketing and Telesales?

 B2B telemarketing can bear positive effects if exploited mindfully.
 The trick is the relevance of the call.
 Relevance can increase the chance of lead conversion up to 800%.
 Telemarketing helps you establish a human touch.
 Human touch is said to create the most positive effects of lead conversion.
 Relevant calls made to relevant leads increases the chance of a conversion.
 To find relevant leads, data mining can prove to the greatest tool of all time.

-With the help of data mining technique , you can find out relevant data from the large pool of unstructured data.
+With the help of the data mining technique, you can find out relevant data from a large pool of unstructured data.
 Not just that, with some logic you can segment the leads according to their position in the sales funnel.
 This helps you to devise a marketing strategy based on the lead’s level of engagement.
 Telemarketing will help you to get in touch with them directly human-to-human.
 Hence telemarketing in this scenario can be a great tool for converting leads to revenue.
 The positive effects of Telesales and Telemarketing can be summarized as:

-- Telemarketing lets you develop a human-to-human contact which can increase the chances of lead conversion.
+- Telemarketing lets you develop a human-to-human contact that can increase the chances of lead conversion.

 - With the help of telemarketing, you can establish a higher level of engagement with the leads.

 - You can launch an effective re-engagement plan riding on the back of telemarketing.

 - Relevant conversation with the lead can help you develop a relevant trade association.